The Kolmogorov-Arnold representation theorem revisited

 proving \eqref{eq.Phi-1_Hoeld}, since $x,y \in \mC$ were arbitrary.
 Using again that $g=f\circ \Phi^{-1},$ $(ii)$ and $(iii)$ follow.

-To prove $(iv),$ take $x_k=0$ and $y_k=2/3^{kd}.$ Then, $\Phi^{-1}(x_k)=(0, \ldots, 0)^\top$ and $\Phi^{-1}(y_k)=(0,\ldots, 0, 2^{-k})^\top.$ Rewriting this yields $|g(x_k)-g(y_k)|= (|x_k-y_k|/2)^{\frac{\beta\log 2}{d\log 3}}$ for all $k\geq 1.$ \end{proof}
+To prove $(iv),$ take $x_k=0$ and $y_k=2/3^{kd}.$ Then, $\Phi^{-1}(x_k)=(0, \ldots, 0)^\top$ and $\Phi^{-1}(y_k)=(0,\ldots, 0, 2^{-k})^\top.$ Rewriting this yields $|g(x_k)-g(y_k)|_\infty=|\Phi^{-1}(x_k)-\Phi^{-1}(y_k)|_\infty= (|x_k-y_k|/2)^{\frac{\log 2}{d\log 3}}$ for all $k\geq 1.$ \end{proof}

+Thus, by restricting to the Cantor set, one can overcome the limitations of Netto's theorem mentioned at the beginning of the section.
+In fact by construction and \eqref{eq.Phi}, $\gamma=\Phi^{-1}$ is a surjective, invertible and continuous space-filling curve.
+The previous theorem is in a sense more extreme than the KA representation as the univariate interior function maps to a set of Hausdorff dimension $\log 2/\log 3 <1.$ \cite{MR1288945} uses a similar construction to prove embeddings of the function spaces generated by circuits into neural network function classes.

+Representation \eqref{eq.Lebesgue_curve_represent} has the advantage that smoothness imposed on $f$ translates into smoothness properties on $g.$ The reason is that the function $\Phi$ associates to each $\bx\in [0,1]^d$ one value in the Cantor set such that values that are far from each other in $[0,1]^d$ are not mapped to nearby values in the Cantor set.
+Based on this value in the Cantor set, the outer function $g$ reconstructs the function value $f(\bx).$ Since the distance of the values in $[0,1]^d$ is linked to the distance of the values in the Cantor set, local variability in the function $f$ does not lead to arbitrarily large fluctuations of the outer function $g.$ Therefore smoothness imposed on $f$ translates into smoothness properties on $g.$

-The previous theorem is in a sense more "extreme" than the KA representation as the univariate interior functions map to a set with Hausdorff dimension $\log 2/\log 3 <1.$ \cite{MR1288945} uses a similar construction to prove embeddings of the function spaces generated by circuits into that of neural networks.
-The advantages of the representation in \eqref{eq.Lebesgue_curve_represent} is that smoothness imposed on $f$ translates into smoothness properties of $g.$ A natural question is whether we gain or loose something if instead of approximating $f$ directly, we use \eqref{eq.Lebesgue_curve_represent} and approximate $g.$ Recall that the approximation rate should be $m^{-\beta}$ if $m^d$ is the number of free parameters of the approximating function, $\beta$ the smoothness and $d$ the dimension.
+A natural question is whether we gain or loose something if instead of approximating $f$ directly, we use \eqref{eq.Lebesgue_curve_represent} and approximate $g.$ Recall that the approximation rate should be $m^{-\beta}$ if $m^d$ is the number of free parameters of the approximating function, $\beta$ the smoothness and $d$ the dimension.